Chonhar Bridge: Description

 The current bridge traverses the Chonhar Strait, connecting the Chonhar peninsula in the mainland with the Tiup-Dzhankoi peninsula in Crimea.
 This strait has two new road bridges (New Chonhar Bridge and Kherson Bridge), located on M18 Highway.
 The old Chonhar bridge is located south of this bridge, and is in a state of disrepair.

 On both coasts of the Chonhar Bridge, the area is filled with defence positions and installations from the Soviet-German War.
 In 2014, following the Russian annexation of Crimea, the military on both sides constructed new defences.
 Prior to the Russian invasion in 2022, the Ukrainians operated a checkpoint on the Ukrainian end of the Chonhar Bridge, and the Russians operated one on their end of the Kherson Bridge.

+Rail bridge

+A rail bridge and causeway traverses the Syvash a few kilometres west of the road bridge at Syvash village (also on Choghar Peninsula).
+Part of the Novooleksiivka–Dzhankoi rail line, it is sometimes also referred to as Chongar Bridge.
+It is double-tracked on a long causeway running from the south side and a comparatively short bridge spanning the channel at the northern end.